atomjump/loop-server-fast/README.md

 # loop-server-fast

-A faster NodeJS reader plugin to complement the AtomJump Loop Server (see http://atomjump.org).
+A faster NodeJS reader plugin to complement the AtomJump Messaging Server (see http://atomjump.org).
-This speeds up the core of the AtomJump Loop Server PHP scripts, to allow for a large increase in the number of simultaneous users, with the same hardware.
+This speeds up the core of the AtomJump Messaging Server PHP scripts, to allow for a large increase in the number of simultaneous users, with the same hardware.